OwenCochell/PaperMC-Update/README.md

 # Prerequisites

 You must have Python 3.7+ installed.
 It should come pre-installed on most linux systems.
 This script has no other dependencies, so all you need is python!
-Instructions for installation are below:

-## Linux:

-RPM:
->yum install python3.9

-Debian:
->apt install python3.9

-Or use whatever package manager is installed on your system.
-The only important part is specifying python3.9!

-You don't have to install the latest version of python for this script to work, but I highly recommend you do so!
-Again, we require python 3.7 or above.

-## Windows:
+## Windows

 Windows users can download python [here](https://www.python.org/downloads/windows/).
 The installation is very straightforward, although we recommend you add python to your PATH environment variable, as this makes using python much easier.

-More information on installing/configuring python can be found [here](https://www.python.org/downloads/) (Any python 3.7+ version works, although I recommend python 3.9).
+More information on installing/configuring python can be found [here](https://www.python.org/downloads/) (Any python 3.7+ version works, although I recommend the latest version).

 We also supply windows binaries that can be ran directly on windows systems without python!
 We use [PyInstaller](https://www.pyinstaller.org/) to build these binaries, and they are built using the one file option, or '-F'.